Aespa: 2020–2021: Introduction, debut, "Next Level", and Savage

-2022–present: Coachella, Girls, and first concert
+2022: Coachella, international expansion, and Girls

 On January 8, 2022, Aespa became the inaugural winner of the Artist of the Year award at the 36th Golden Disc Awards.
-On April 19, it was announced that Aespa would be performing at Coachella on April 23, during the second week of the annual music festival.
+On March 1, they won the Song of the Year award for "Next Level" at the 19th Korean Music Awards.
+On April 19, it was announced that Aespa would be performing at Coachella on April 23, becoming the third K-pop girl group to perform at the festival.
+They performed as part of 88rising's Head in the Clouds Forever set for the second week.
 Their setlist included "Savage", "Next Level", "Black Mamba", and an English version of a then-unreleased song titled "Life's Too Short", which was revealed to be from their then-upcoming EP.
 On May 12, the group was included in Time magazine's Next Generation Leaders list.
-On May 27, the group was also included on Forbes' 30 Under 30.
+The magazine noted Aespa as an "experimental but essential player in the music industry, acting as a bridge between the reality and virtual".
+On May 27, the group was included on Forbes 30 Under 30 Asia list.

-On June 1, SM Entertainment announced that Aespa signed with Warner Records.
+On June 1, SM Entertainment announced that Aespa had signed with Warner Records.
 They also announced that Aespa would release their second extended play, Girls, on July 8.
-Its nine tracks include the title track of the same name; their first two singles, "Black Mamba" and "Forever"; and "Dreams Come True", which they previously released as part of the 2021 Winter SM Town: SMCU Express album in December 2021.
+The extended play contains nine tracks, including the lead single of the same name, their first two singles, "Black Mamba" and "Forever," and "Dreams Come True," which they previously released as part of the 2021 Winter SM Town: SMCU Express album in December 2021.
 Two other tracks on Girls, "Illusion" and the English version of "Life's Too Short", preceded the EP and were released on June 1 and 24, respectively.
-Aespa delivered a speech and performed at the UN High-level Political Forum on Sustainable Development meeting on July 5.
-On December 14, the group released a collaborative single, "Beautiful Christmas", with labelmates Red Velvet for SM Town's album 2022 Winter SM Town: SMCU Palace.
+Pre-orders for Girls exceeded 1,610,000 copies prior to its release, the highest figure for a girl group album in K-pop at the time.
+Upon release, the album became the first by a girl group to sell more than one million copies in one week on the Hanteo Chart, exceeding the mark set by Blackpink's The Album in October 2020.
+It went on to debut at number one on the Circle Album Chart with 1,426,487 copies sold, leading to their first Million certification by the Korea Music Content Association.
+It also topped the monthly Circle Album Chart for July with 1,645,255 copies sold, which marked the largest monthly and total album sales by any K-pop girl group album in history; the record was broken in September by Blackpink's album Born Pink.
+On the U.S. Billboard 200 chart, Girls debuted at number three with 56,000 album-equivalent units, 53,000 pure album sales, becoming the top-selling album of the week.